NicholasHarper0813/chat-app-main-next/README.md

 - [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript at Any Scale

 These technologies allow me to create a fast, scalable, and user-friendly chat application that works across different devices and browsers.

-## Learn more

-If you want to learn more about me or my other projects, you can check out my [GitHub profile](https://github.com/Subham-Maity) or join the [Discord Server](https://discord.gg/akw4AxyE).
-You can also read my blog posts on [DEV Community](https://dev.to/codexam) and [Hashnode](https://codexam.hashnode.dev/).